Derklucas/Orient/content/0. Recaps/Session 1 - A Blood Red Fez.md

 That night, Lewis and Nathaniel have a quiet, uneventful evening, though the strange events linger in their minds.
 Francis, however, is tormented by nightmares—visions of men in fezzes and dark, faceless shadows.
 The fez seems to exude a sinister energy, unsettling him throughout the night.

-By morning, Professor Smith is mysteriously absent, but as planned, the three men meet at noon at [[the Oriental Club]], carrying the weight of their eerie experiences.
+By morning, Professor Smith is mysteriously absent, but as planned, the three men meet at noon at [[The Oriental Club]], carrying the weight of their eerie experiences.

 At the Oriental Club, Professor Smith briefs the group on his recent communication with [[Professor Demir |Professor Adnan Demir]] in Constantinople.
 Smith reveals that the body they encountered is that of [[Matthew Pook]], a student of Demir.
 Pook had been investigating a cult leader named [[Menkaph]] and had stolen a dangerous artifact known as the Blood Red Fez of Menkaph.
 According to Demir, this fez must be taken to Constantinople and destroyed to prevent further harm.